mgalao/text-mining-project/README.md

 - `test.csv`: Test data for evaluation.

 ### `project/`
-Jupyter notebooks documenting the complete analysis pipeline:
+Jupyter notebooks and files covering the whole process, from data exploration to generating predictions.

 - `pred_25.csv`
   A CSV file containing two columns: the test set IDs and the corresponding predicted labels.